LATEST ARTICLE

 Ownership

-Fulham has been owned by Pakistani-American businessmen Shahid Khan since 2013.
-Khan, who also owns the Jacksonville Jaguars in the NFL, took over from Mohamed Al Fayed, who had owned the club since 1997.
-Under Khan's ownership, Fulham has continued to aim for stability in the Premier League while developing younger talent.
+Fulham has been under ownership of Pakistani-American businessman Shahid Khan since 2013.
+Khan has also purchased the Jacksonville Jaguars of the NFL, succeeding Mohamed Al Fayed, who had owned the club since 1997.
+Under Khan's ownership, Fulham has consistently maintained its pursuit of Premier League stability while working on developing younger talent.

 Notable Players